CloudClub-uoft/cloud-club-website/README.md

 # Development

 ## General Notes
 - if at any point you run into an issue and cannot follow the steps, first look at the Troubleshooting section below.
-Then, attempt to search up the problem and/or ask the project admin for help :)
+Then, attempt to search up the problem and/or ask the project admin (Qingyuan) for help :)
 - estimated setup time for a total beginner (no experience with web dev, terminal commands, etc.) is 30-45 mins.
 If you've already spent this much time and are not close to finishing, don't be afraid to ask for help!

 ## Requirements